AmritShetra/Brunel-Sensors/README.md

 I encountered many issues regarding the installation of OpenCV on the Pi, usually resulting in the Pi freezing.
 Eventually, I was able to get it installed, using the guide linked below.

 This, however, meant that I lost all files on the Pi and essentially had it reset.
 Thanks to the powers of git, I cloned this repo and was free to continue working - hopefully, this time being able to use the Camera module in my work.

-However, installing the software for the GrovePi+ sensors proved to be difficult and I once again faced issues.
-Currently, the code should work *but doesn't* - but the Camera is functional...
+Once again, I encountered errors with installing the necessary libraries (hopefully this is fixed by the presence of the "requirements.txt" file), and the sensors.py code seems to just malfunction.

 ### Requirements
 * Raspberry Pi (I've used the 3B, but anything should work)